 No doubt, attractions in Baracoa may be divided into three main branches: architecture, nature and cuisine.

 In spite of being the first city built in Cuba, the village preserves, almost intact, its cultural legacy in terms of architecture.
-Baracoa is the only city in the whole country where the design of the original Cuban villages remains untouched.
-In a walking tour, you will find old manors and fortresses that will be a time traveling experience.
+Baracoa is the only city in Cuba where the design of the original “colony village” remains untouched.
+In a walking tour, you will find old manors and fortresses that will represent a time traveling experience.

-Baracoa is the top destination for nature lovers.
-First of all, let us talk about its mountains, that offer the traveler a great opportunity for adventure.
+Baracoa is an excellent destination for nature lovers.
+First of all, its mountains offer the traveler a great opportunity for adventure.
 One of the most notorious is El Yunque, a place with a vast vegetation that also homes some authentic species.
 For example, there are large populations of endemic and harmless animals such as polimitas (considered the most beautiful snails in the world), and it is also one of the few places where you could see the tocororo (a Cuban symbol).
 On the other hand, there are some archeological places to visit.
-This is one of the few locations where you can find aboriginal traces such as original burial centers or potteries and pictographs.
+This is one of the few locations where you can find aboriginal traces such as original burial centers, potteries and pictographs.

-In the same way Baracoa is the top destination for nature lovers, it is a paradise for foodies.
-All over the world, the city is famous for its cucuruchos and the cacao.
+In the same way Baracoa is a destination for nature lovers, it is a paradise for foodies.
+All over the world, the city is famous for its “cucuruchos” and the cacao.
 Undoubtedly, you will not leave the city without giving them a try.
 Furthermore, the local cuisine differs from the typical Cuban food.
 It has a little something that makes a huge difference.

 Baracoa is accessible by both, land and air.
 You can choose whether to come for a day trip or for a sojourn.
-However, it also has a small airport that only handles domestic flights.
+Besides, it has also a small airport that only handles domestic flights.

-In a few words, Baracoa is one of those postcards you see from Cuba.
+In a few words, Baracoa embodies everything you see in a Cuban postcard.
 The typical Cuban heritage conveying in a small town with countless charms.
 Would you look for something else?
-Come
+Come and experience it.